tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 # Building the Angular Front End of the CRUDiest Movies Database

-In this section you'll built the front end of the CRUDiest Movies Database.
+In this section you'll built the front end of the [CRUDiest Movies Database](https://crudiest-movies.firebaseapp.com/#/movies).
 You'll design an attractive web app running in the browser.
-We'll use the front-end _framework_ Angular.
-Angular is made by Google and is one of the two most popular front-end frameworks.
-(The other is React.)
+We'll use the front-end framework [AngularJS](https://angularjs.org/) with the styling framework [Bootstrap](http://getbootstrap.com/).

+AngularJS is made by Google and is one of the two most popular front-end frameworks.
+(The other is [React](https://facebook.github.io/react/).)

-Prerequisites: This section assumes that you've completed the section "Building the Node/Express/MongoDB Back End of the CRUDiest Movies Database".
+Prerequisites: This section assumes that you've completed the section [Building the Node/Express/MongoDB Back End of the CRUDiest Movies Database](https://github.com/tdkehoe/Learn-To-Code-By-Breaking-Stuff/blob/master/Node_and_Express.md).

 ## Directory Structure

-### Public Folder

 Make a directory called ```angular-app```.
 Don't make it a subdirectory of a directory with a local Git repository.
-In the ```angular-app``` directory make two files and a subdirectory with one file:
+In the ```angular-app``` directory make a ```public``` directory with two files:

 ```
 mkdir angular-app
+touch .gitignore
 cd angular-app
+mkdir public
+cd public
 touch app.js
 touch index.html
 ls